 According to a recent survey, marketing and promotion is the biggest line item in most event creators’ budgets.
 But less than 20% of event creators said these promotional efforts were very effective.

 Don’t spend money on ineffective marketing campaigns.
-Instead, use tracking pixels to discover which marketing messages perform best — so you can optimize your spend.
+Instead, use tracking pixels to discover which marketing messages perform best — so you can optimise your spend.

 What are tracking pixels?